Working with Geodatabase Subtypes: Writing A Subtype

 2. Calculate Area

 Next, we will calculate the area of each park polygon.
 Add an AreaCalculator to the canvas and connect it to the Parks reader feature type.
 We can accept the default parameters.
-The value for the calculated area will be stored in an attribute named _area.
+The calculated area will be stored in an attribute named _area.

 3. Map Calculated Values to Subtype Codes

-The AttributeRangeMapper will be used to map values coming from the _area attribute (created to the subtype codes we will apply to the subtype definition.
-The code applied will be based on whether the initial values fall into a specified range.
-Add an AttributeValueMapper to the canvas and connect it to the AreaCalcultor.
+The AttributeRangeMapper will be used to map values coming from the _area attribute (created for the subtype codes we will apply to the subtype definition.
+The code applied will depend on whether the initial values fall within a specified range.
+Add an AttributeValueMapper to the canvas and connect it to the AreaCalculator.
 Open the parameters, set the Source Attribute to _area, then change the Output Attribute to ParkSize.
 For the Range Lookup Table, enter the following values:

 From To Output Value